Course Descriptions and Registration

 8TH GRADE MATH Students will focus on formulating and reasoning about expressions and equations, including modeling an association in bivariate data with a linear equation, and solving linear equations and systems of linear equations; grasping the concept of a function and using functions to describe quantitative relationships; and analyzing two- and three-dimensional space and figures using distance, angle, similarity, and congruence, and understanding and applying the Pythagorean Theorem.

 U.S. HISTORY A study of United States History from the early explorers from Europe up to the Civil War.
 Specific areas of study will include the discovery of America, our Revolutionary War Period resulting in independence and then a detailed study of the U.S. Constitution and its democratic principles of government.
-Additional area of study will include Westward Expansion, the Civil War, Invention and Discovery.
-An emphasis will be placed on the geography of the U.S. through the use of map work.
+Additional areas of study will include the Westward Expansion, the Civil War, Invention and Discovery.
+An emphasis will be placed on the geography of the U.S. using map work.

 HOMEROOM This class is a 30-minute class.
 Students will participate in the Second Step curriculum.
 Planners will be checked weekly.
 Self-knowledge and career activities will take place as well.